DICK’S Sporting Goods (NYSE:DKS) Shares Gap Down After Earnings Miss

-DICK’S Sporting Goods, Inc. (NYSE:DKS – Get Free Report) shares gapped down before the market opened on Tuesday following a weaker than expected earnings announcement.
+DICK’S Sporting Goods, Inc. (NYSE:DKS – Get Free Report)’s share price gapped down prior to trading on Tuesday following a weaker than expected earnings announcement.
 The stock had previously closed at $147.04, but opened at $116.75.
 DICK’S Sporting Goods shares last traded at $112.01, with a volume of 4,924,757 shares trading hands.

-The sporting goods retailer reported $2.82 earnings per share for the quarter, missing analysts’ consensus estimates of $3.76 by ($0.94).
-DICK’S Sporting Goods had a return on equity of 45.52% and a net margin of 8.69%.
-The business had revenue of $3.22 billion during the quarter, compared to analyst estimates of $3.24 billion.
-During the same quarter in the prior year, the company earned $3.68 EPS.
-The company’s revenue was up 3.6% on a year-over-year basis.
+The sporting goods retailer reported $2.82 EPS for the quarter, missing the consensus estimate of $3.76 by ($0.94).
+DICK’S Sporting Goods had a net margin of 8.69% and a return on equity of 45.52%.
+The business had revenue of $3.22 billion for the quarter, compared to analysts’ expectations of $3.24 billion.
+During the same quarter in the prior year, the company posted $3.68 EPS.
+The business’s revenue for the quarter was up 3.6% on a year-over-year basis.

 DICK’S Sporting Goods Announces Dividend

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, September 29th.
-Shareholders of record on Friday, September 15th will be paid a $1.00 dividend.
+The business also recently disclosed a quarterly dividend, which will be paid on Friday, September 29th.
+Stockholders of record on Friday, September 15th will be issued a dividend of $1.00 per share.
 The ex-dividend date of this dividend is Thursday, September 14th.
-This represents a $4.00 annualized dividend and a yield of 3.60%.
-DICK’S Sporting Goods’s dividend payout ratio (DPR) is 34.19%.
+This represents a $4.00 annualized dividend and a dividend yield of 3.60%.
+DICK’S Sporting Goods’s dividend payout ratio (DPR) is currently 34.19%.

-In related news, CFO Navdeep Gupta sold 16,321 shares of the company’s stock in a transaction on Wednesday, June 7th.
-The shares were sold at an average price of $136.28, for a total value of $2,224,225.88.
+In other DICK’S Sporting Goods news, CFO Navdeep Gupta sold 16,321 shares of the company’s stock in a transaction on Wednesday, June 7th.
+The shares were sold at an average price of $136.28, for a total transaction of $2,224,225.88.
 Following the completion of the transaction, the chief financial officer now directly owns 97,012 shares in the company, valued at $13,220,795.36.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-In related news, CFO Navdeep Gupta sold 16,321 shares of the company’s stock in a transaction on Wednesday, June 7th.
-The shares were sold at an average price of $136.28, for a total value of $2,224,225.88.
-Following the completion of the transaction, the chief financial officer now directly owns 97,012 shares in the company, valued at $13,220,795.36.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, SVP John Edward Hayes III sold 1,733 shares of the company’s stock in a transaction on Wednesday, June 7th.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+In other news, CFO Navdeep Gupta sold 16,321 shares of the business’s stock in a transaction dated Wednesday, June 7th.
+The shares were sold at an average price of $136.28, for a total transaction of $2,224,225.88.
+Following the completion of the sale, the chief financial officer now owns 97,012 shares of the company’s stock, valued at $13,220,795.36.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, SVP John Edward Hayes III sold 1,733 shares of the company’s stock in a transaction dated Wednesday, June 7th.
 The stock was sold at an average price of $136.66, for a total transaction of $236,831.78.
-Following the completion of the transaction, the senior vice president now owns 18,416 shares of the company’s stock, valued at $2,516,730.56.
+Following the transaction, the senior vice president now owns 18,416 shares of the company’s stock, valued at approximately $2,516,730.56.
 The disclosure for this sale can be found here.
-30.79% of the stock is owned by company insiders.
+30.79% of the stock is owned by corporate insiders.

 Institutional Trading of DICK’S Sporting Goods

-Several hedge funds have recently added to or reduced their stakes in the business.
-Virginia Retirement Systems ET AL bought a new stake in DICK’S Sporting Goods in the second quarter worth $1,943,000.
-Comerica Bank bought a new position in DICK’S Sporting Goods in the second quarter worth about $1,240,000.
-California State Teachers Retirement System raised its stake in DICK’S Sporting Goods by 35.3% in the second quarter.
-California State Teachers Retirement System now owns 98,697 shares of the sporting goods retailer’s stock worth $13,047,000 after buying an additional 25,733 shares in the last quarter.
-Osaic Holdings Inc. raised its stake in DICK’S Sporting Goods by 11.8% in the second quarter.
-Osaic Holdings Inc. now owns 50,860 shares of the sporting goods retailer’s stock worth $6,751,000 after buying an additional 5,382 shares in the last quarter.
-Finally, Teachers Retirement System of The State of Kentucky raised its stake in DICK’S Sporting Goods by 10.3% in the second quarter.
-Teachers Retirement System of The State of Kentucky now owns 10,034 shares of the sporting goods retailer’s stock worth $1,326,000 after buying an additional 938 shares in the last quarter.
-69.98% of the stock is owned by institutional investors.
+A number of institutional investors have recently made changes to their positions in DKS.
+Oder Investment Management LLC lifted its holdings in DICK’S Sporting Goods by 1.3% in the 2nd quarter.
+Oder Investment Management LLC now owns 5,428 shares of the sporting goods retailer’s stock valued at $718,000 after purchasing an additional 69 shares in the last quarter.
+Smithfield Trust Co lifted its stake in shares of DICK’S Sporting Goods by 10.7% in the second quarter.
+Smithfield Trust Co now owns 756 shares of the sporting goods retailer’s stock worth $101,000 after buying an additional 73 shares in the last quarter.
+Lakewood Asset Management LLC lifted its stake in shares of DICK’S Sporting Goods by 0.9% in the first quarter.
+Lakewood Asset Management LLC now owns 8,273 shares of the sporting goods retailer’s stock worth $1,174,000 after buying an additional 74 shares in the last quarter.
+Atlas Capital Advisors LLC boosted its position in DICK’S Sporting Goods by 4.8% during the first quarter.
+Atlas Capital Advisors LLC now owns 1,733 shares of the sporting goods retailer’s stock worth $246,000 after acquiring an additional 79 shares during the last quarter.
+Finally, Thrivent Financial for Lutherans grew its stake in DICK’S Sporting Goods by 0.5% during the 2nd quarter.
+Thrivent Financial for Lutherans now owns 15,871 shares of the sporting goods retailer’s stock valued at $2,098,000 after acquiring an additional 79 shares in the last quarter.
+69.98% of the stock is owned by institutional investors and hedge funds.

 DICK'S Sporting Goods, Inc, together with its subsidiaries, operates as a sporting goods retailer primarily in the United States.
 The company provides hardlines, includes sporting goods equipment, fitness equipment, golf equipment, and hunting and fishing gear products; apparel; and footwear and accessories.